Pay, pension & rewards

 The University has launched a new University Fellowship Scheme which, in conjunction with greater flexibility in workload distribution within Schools, replaces the former study leave scheme.
 Full details of the scheme are available below.

-The University awarded its second cohort of University Fellowships in April 2017.
+The University awarded the next cohort of University Fellowships in March 2021

 The successful candidates are: